The Problem

 A contact list is only useful when the key fields are filled in.
 Missing phone numbers and email addresses turn a normal sheet into a follow-up project because the team cannot rely on it when they need to call or message someone quickly.

 The hard part is not spotting one empty cell.
 The hard part is measuring the gaps across the whole list and seeing exactly which rows still need work.
-This challenge covers both.
+A useful cleanup sheet should show the missing-data totals and also create a row-level status that people can filter later.

 How We Solve It